 Keyword

-is used in Python to unset a variable or name.
-You can use it on variable names, but a more common use is to remove indexes from a list or dictionary.
+keyword is used in Python to unset a variable or name.
+While you can use it on variable names, it’s more commonly used to remove indexes from a list or dictionary.
 To unset a variable, use del

 followed by the variable you want to unset: